Master in Health Sciences

 - Interface Politikstudien Forschung Beratung

-External positions are also possible.
-Internships are self-organized by students, but the Faculty of Health Sciences and Medicine maintains an internship platform with regular internship offers.
+External placements are also possible.
+Internships are organised independently by students, although the Faculty of Health Sciences and Medicine maintains an internship platform with regular internship offers.

 Career prospects

-The Master in Health Sciences offers the ideal preparation for students who aspire to have careers in the health sector, in a dynamic and interdisciplinary environment, or who aim at undertaking research in the broad field of health sciences.
+The Master in Health Sciences provides ideal preparation for students aspiring to careers in the health sector within a dynamic and interdisciplinary environment, or who aim to pursue research in the broad field of health sciences.

 - Health education and health promotion